ayakashi-io/ayakashi-io.github.io/docs/going_deeper/defining-props-without-domql.md

 **Note**: It's good practice to not reference `window` or `document` directly but instead get access to them through `this`.
-That way the props can be re-used by any kind of scrapper without depending on the environment.
+That way the props can be re-used by any kind of scraper without depending on the environment.